tinymce/tinymce-docs/plugins/premium/powerpaste.md

 ### powerpaste_html_import

-This option controls how content pasted from sources other than Microsoft Word and Google Docs is filtered.
+This option controls how content pasted from sources other than Microsoft Word and Google Docs are filtered.
 Note that this includes content copied from {{site.productname}} itself.

 **Type:** `String`